bricewalker/Hey-Jetson/README.md

 This project explores the following methods of feature extraction for acoustic modeling:

 ### Raw Audio Waves
-This method uses the raw wave forms of the audio files and is a 1D vector where X = [x1, x2, x3...]
+This method uses the raw wave forms of the audio files and is a 1D vector of the amplitude where X = [x1, x2, x3...].

 ![raw](app/static/images/raw.png)